-The tall bell tower of the Clerigos Church is a major landmark in the city as it can been from various points.
-Built in a Baroque style for the Brotherhood around 1732 and 1750 by the architect, Nicolau Nasoni.
+The tall bell tower of the Clerigos Church is a major landmark in the city as it can be seen from all ver the old city.
+The Church was built in a Baroque style for the Brotherhood around 1732 and 1750 by the architect, Nicolau Nasoni.

 The tower, however, was only constructed later, from 1754 - 1763.
 It is 75.6 meters high and 240 steps to reach the top of its 6 floors.
-Nasoni later joined the brotherhood and was buried in the church but where, is never known.
+Nasoni later joined the brotherhood and was buried in the church but where, is unknown.

 The Church and Tower are open everyday from 9:00 a.m. to 7:00 p.m. except on:

 This magnificent Sao Bento railway station right in the heart of Porto has many stories to tell and tell it in the most Portuguese way, through its 20,000 azulejos placed together in murals depicting historical events on the royalty, the city, the wars and the country's history including the Battle of Valdevez in 1140 and the Conquest of Ceuta in 1415.
-The artist, Jorge Colaco, arranged these tiles within a period of 11 years from 1905 - 1916.
+The artist, Jorge Colaco completed these tiles between 1905 - 1916. and the sheer size of them is stunning.

-If you did not use the railway station to come to the city, you must explore it and spend some time just revelling at the architecture and the tile displays.
+If you did not use the railway station to come to the city, you must explore it and spend some time just revelling in the architecture and the tile displays.

 Port Houses in Vila Nova de Gaia